antonfirsov/docs/2018/09-Sept/v05-release-MLNET-Blog-Post.md

 - Keeps simple and concise ML scenarios such as simple train and predict.

-- Allows advanced ML scenarios (which were not possible with the current "pipeline" API as explained in the next section).
+- Allows advanced ML scenarios (which were not possible with the current `LearningPipeline` API as explained in the next section).

 We have also explored API approaches like Fluent API, declarative, imperative etc.
 For additional deeper discussion on principles and required scenarios, check out this [issue in GitHub](https://github.com/dotnet/machinelearning/issues/584).

-### Why ML.NET is switching from the "pipeline" API to a new API?
+### Why ML.NET is switching from the "LearningPipeline API" to a new API?

-As part of the process of crafting the preview versions (remember that ML.NET is still in early previews), we've been getting feedback about the "pipeline" API and discovered quite a few limitations we need to address by creating a more flexible API.
+As part of the process of crafting the preview versions (remember that ML.NET is still in early previews), we've been getting feedback about the `LearningPipeline` API and discovered quite a few limitations we need to address by creating a more flexible API.

-Specifically, the new ML.NET API adds the following capabilities which aren't possible with the current "pipeline" API:
+Specifically, the new ML.NET API offers features that are attractive which aren't possible with the current `LearningPipeline` API:

 - **Strongly-typed API**: This new Strongly-typed API takes advantage of C# capabilities so errors can be discovered in compilation time along with improved Intellisense in the editors.

 - **Better flexibility:** This API provides a *decomposable train and predict* process, eliminating rigid and linear pipeline execution.
 With the new API, execute a certain code path and then fork the execution so multiple paths can re-use the initial common execution.
 For example, share a given transforms' execution and transformed data with multiple learners and trainers.
+Or you can basically decompose pipelines and add multiple learners.
 This new API is based on concepts such as `Estimators`, `Transformes` and `DataView`, shown in the following code in this blog post.

 - **Improved usability:** Direct call to the APIs from your code, no more scaffolding or insolation layer creating an obscure separation between what the user/developer writes and the internal APIs.
 Entrypoints are no longer mandatory.